springfall2008/batpred/docs/install.md

   pv_forecast_d4: re:(sensor.(solcast_|)(pv_forecast_|)forecast_(day_4|d4))
 ```

-If you do have solar panels its recommended to use the Solcast integration to automatically retrieve your forecast solar generation.
+If you do have solar panels its recommended to use the Solcast integration to retrieve your forecast solar generation.
-Predbat is configured to automatically discover the Solcast forecast entities in Home Assistant.
+Predbat is configured in `apps.yaml` to automatically discover the Solcast forecast entities in Home Assistant.

-Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>), create a [Solcast account](https://solcast.com/),
+Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>), create a free [Solcast account](https://solcast.com/),
 configure details of your solar arrays, and request an API key that you enter into the Solcast integration in Home Assistant.

-Note that Predbat does not update Solcast for you so you will need to create your own Home Assistant automation that updates the solar forecast a few times a day
+Note that Predbat does not automatically update Solcast for you so you will need to create your own Home Assistant automation that retrieves the solar forecast a few times a day
-(e.g. dawn, dusk, and just before your nightly charge slot).
+(e.g. dawn, mid-day, dusk, and just before your nightly charge slot).

 Example Solcast update automation script: